liuh886/obsidian-ical-plugin-pro/README.md

 5. Look for logs prefixed with `[info][ical]` or `iCal Pro:`.

 You can also use the **Copy Diagnostics** button in the status card to generate a redacted summary of your configuration and recent sync history to include in bug reports.

+## FAQ

+**Q: Why don't my To-Dos (VTODO) show up in Google Calendar?**
+A: Google Calendar natively only supports `VEVENT`.
+For full `VTODO` support, we recommend using Apple Calendar, Microsoft Outlook, or dedicated task managers like Reminders that support iCal subscriptions.

+**Q: Is it safe to use GitHub Gist?**
+A: Yes.
+Your Gist is yours.
+We recommend using a private Gist for maximum privacy.
+Your Personal Access Token never leaves your machine except to communicate with GitHub.

 ## Development